 2. Minimize Processed Sugar in Your Diet

 I know this can be a controversial subject and I am not advocating banning it altogether.
-But, the American diet is filled with hidden sugar!
-This can be detrimental to your health, especially if you have poor digestion and an unhealthy gut such as in GAPS patients.
+But, the American diet is filled with hidden sugar which can be detrimental to your health.

 Sugar is found on the labels of processed foods as sucrose, dextrose, maltose, white sugar, corn syrup, high fructose corn syrup and fructose.